BruceLeeu/rabo-statement-processor/frontend/README.md

 0. If you have `nvm` installed, then run `nvm use` to automatically use the correct Node version.
 Otherwise check that it is installed manually.
 1. `npm install`

+#### Using the Node.js API

+2. `npm run openapi-node` at least ONCE to generate the required openAPI client and types.
+Rerun every time the backend is updated.

+#### Using the Kotlin Spring API

+!!
+Ensure that the Kotlin Spring API is running and that the API spec is reachable on `http://localhost:3000/v3/api-docs`

-2. `npm run openapi` at least ONCE to generate the required openAPI client and types.
+2. `npm run openapi-kotlin` at least ONCE to generate the required openAPI client and types.
 Rerun every time the backend is updated.

 ## Startup